SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

 ## Application Build Environment

-The application can be configured to suit user requirements and development environment.
+The application can be configured to suit user requirements and the development environment.
 Read through the following sections and make any changes needed.

-- The application uses the default configurations as provided in the **DEFAULT_WIFI_CLIENT_PROFILE** in **sl_net_default_values.h** and user can choose to configure these parameters as needed.
+- The application uses the default configurations as provided in the **DEFAULT_WIFI_CLIENT_PROFILE** in **sl_net_default_values.h** and the user can choose to configure these parameters as needed.

 - In the Project explorer pane, expand the **config** folder and open the ``sl_net_default_values.h`` file.
 Configure the following parameters to enable SiWx91x to connect to your Wi-Fi network.

-- STA instance related parameters
+- STA instance related parameters:

-  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which Wi-Fi network that shall be advertised and Si91X module is connected to it.
+  - DEFAULT_WIFI_CLIENT_PROFILE_SSID refers to the name with which the Wi-Fi network will be advertised and Si91X module is connected to it.

     ```c
     #define DEFAULT_WIFI_CLIENT_PROFILE_SSID               "YOUR_AP_SSID"